The world needs nature to thrive, and nature needs rich biodiversity

 Partnerships and initiatives

 ING continues to advance our understanding of biodiversity and how to best manage both negative and positive impacts.
 We are an active member of the finance workstream of the EU Business@Biodiversity platform, which is an EU-led initiative that aims to support financial institutions in integrating biodiversity risks and opportunities.
-We are also part of the Taskforce Nature Related Financial Disclosures (TNFD) network to contribute to a framework for corporates and financial institutions to assess, manage and report on their dependencies and impacts on nature.
+We are also part of the Taskforce Nature Related Financial Disclosures (TNFD) Forum to contribute to a framework for corporates and financial institutions to assess, manage and report on their dependencies and impacts on nature.

 We are pleased to actively contribute to the journey of the financial industry to understand its impact on nature and the way financial activities can contribute to the protection and restoration of biodiversity and ecosystems.
 By doing so, we help to create a healthy world with prosperous businesses and people.